 The Australian federal government has been on Visa 457’s tail for a while now, claiming that it was responsible for taking away jobs from skilled Australians.
 And when they finally decided to do something about it, they really went after it.

 They effectively killed off the entire concept and they introduced two new visa programs.

 They are called Temporary Skill Shortage Visa programs, and they last two and four years, respectively.

 One of the more noticeable changes is that the new program cut the list of jobs available for skilled foreign workers by almost a third, from 650 to about 450.

 In addition to this, under the new law, these skilled immigrants will have to have a better knowledge of English, a clean police record, a two-year work experience, and every single case will have to come with mandatory labor market testing to ensure no Australian can do the job.

 The Effect on Startups

 Startups often rely on people with very specific sets of skills, and, oftentimes, there is a need for someone to come over from another country to fill the position.
 While on paper this should be possible under the new laws, the cutting of the job list will most likely prevent a number of startups from sponsoring immigrant employees that they need.

 Certain requirements for sponsorships, such as $1 million in revenue, are impossible for many startups to meet, further diminishing their chances of sponsoring the professionals they need.

 The opponents of the new law also point out that many educational and otherwise innovation-enabling jobs have been cut from the list of eligible ones and that this will have a very negative effect down the line as Australian young people are deprived of the experience and knowledge of these people.

-Of course, this king of approach also makes skilled professionals feel unwanted in Australia and it reduces the chances of startup employees and founders coming over regardless of whether they will be eligible for these new visas.
+Of course, this kind of approach also makes skilled professionals feel unwanted in Australia and it reduces the chances of startup employees and founders coming over regardless of whether they will be eligible for these new visas.